jessicaliu06/Finch.jl/docs/src/getting_started.md

 ### Basic Array Operations
 Finch tensors support indexing, slicing, mapping, broadcasting, and reducing.
+Many functions in the Julia standard array library are supported.

 ```jldoctest arrayapi; setup = :(using Finch)
 julia> A = fsparse([1, 1, 2, 3], [2, 4, 5, 6], [1.0, 2.0, 3.0])